 * Tennis court, expansive gardens, abundant off-street parking

-* DA plans for a 7-bedroom home with guest wing
+* DA plans for a new 4-bedroom home with guest wing

 * Approved DA plans include cinema, 20m swimming pool, gym, championship tennis court and wine cellar

 * 13km to Sydney CBD